codeski/codeski.github.io/_posts/2021-07-04-react_-_creating_a_timer.markdown

    // constructor(props) {
    //     super(props)

-   //     //how to set state through constructor
+   //     //how to set local state through constructor
    //     this.state = {
    //         timer: 0
    //     }
    // }

    // ES6 syntax - constructors are automatic for props
-   // 1) Mounting - if you want to set a local state state = {
+   // 1) Mounting - timer needs a local state
+   state = {
            timer: 0
    }